Kirtipur

 Kirtipur (कीर्तिपुर; Nepal Bhasa: किपू Kipoo) is a Municipality and an ancient city of Nepal.
 The Newars are the natives of Kipoo (Kirtipur).
 It is located in the Kathmandu Valley 5 km south-west of the city of Kathmandu.
 It is one of the five dense municipalities in the valley, the others being Kathmandu, Lalitpur, Bhaktapur and Madhyapur Thimi.
 It is one of the most famous and religious places to visit.
-Many people visit this place not only for its natural environment but also to visit temples.
+Many people visit this place not only for its natural environment but also to visit its temples.
 The city was listed as a UNESCO tentative site in 2008.